George Nevett

-George Patrick Nevett (born 14 February 2006) is a Welsh professional footballer who plays for EFL League One club Peterborough United, as a defender.
+George Patrick Nevett (born 14 February 2006) is a Welsh professional footballer who plays for EFL League Two club Tranmere Rovers on loan from EFL League One club Peterborough United, as a defender.
 He is a Wales under-21 international.

 Club career

+Rochdale

 Having joined the Rochdale academy, Nevett made his senior debut on 29 April 2023 as a late substitute in a 4–1 victory over Sutton United.

+Peterborough United

 On 19 June 2024, Nevett signed for League One club Peterborough United for an undisclosed fee on a four-year deal.
 He made his debut, coming on as a substitute, against Wrexham in August.

+Following the conclusion of the 2025–26 season, the club announced that Nevett had been listed available for transfer.

+On 1 September 2026, Nevett joined EFL League Two club Tranmere Rovers on loan for the remainder of the 2026-27 season.

 International career

 Nevett is a Wales under-21 international.